swirlai/swirl-search/docs/User-Guide.md

 ## Result Mappings

-SearchProvider `result_mappings` determine how each source result set, in JSON format, is mapped to the Swirl result schema.
+SearchProvider `result_mappings` determine how each source result set, in JSON format, is mapped to the SWIRL result schema.
 Each mapping is a JSONPath.

 Here is a `result_mapping` from a Google PSE: